tipsy/trondheim-dashboard/README.md

 - Cache & debugging:
   - Clear or inspect cache during development: open your browser DevTools → Application → Local Storage and remove keys prefixed with `trondheim-cache-`.
   - Programmatic inspection: use `CacheClient.getAge(url)` and `CacheClient.isStale(url, ttl)` in the console as needed.
+  - To change TTLs, edit `js/utils/cache-config.js` and reload the page.
 - Testing & linting:
   - There are no automated tests included.
 For quick checks, run the app locally and open DevTools to inspect console and network requests.
   - Suggested next steps: add unit tests for pure utilities (`js/utils/`) with a lightweight runner (Vitest) and add an end-to-end smoke test (Playwright) that verifies widgets render and handle cached/mocked responses.